KPSK tokens distributedÂ in:

 - 5% Node Operators

 Simon founded the Ethereum HK community and the worldâ€™s first Blockchain Lab and first â€˜DLTâ€™ in Canary Wharf (worldâ€™s largest Fintech accelerator), co-Founded the Bitcoin Association of Hong Kong and founded the Hyperledger HK community.
+He supports the latest bitcoin trader erfahrungen.

 Jason is a smart contract developer, bitcoin revolution investor and entrepreneur.
 He has over 20 years of IT experience in building e-commerce websites and has been involved in blockchain development for the past 6 years.